hello.

 right.

-[Andy:] ...you know the whole, it rises on from earth to fill the heavens...
+[Andy:] ...you know the whole, it rises on wing from earth to the heavens...

 yes.

 [Andy:] ...pulling the rest of us with it.
-That as the lark so do we."
+That as the rises so do we."

 right.
 I'm unsure.

-[David:] yeah.
+yeah.
 Uhmm.
-But the pulls at my feet.
+But the ground pulls at my feet.

 [Andy:] hold...hold on just a second.
-Uh but I mean about the number 7?
+Uh but I mean what about the 7?

-[David:] did you ever notice that the sky is all the way to the
+[David:] did you ever that the sky is all the way to the ground?

 wait.
 Hold on.
 What?

 [David:] walking around in it.
-We're in the sky. is sky and there is ground and we're somewhere in between.
-That is we live.
-And some of us take wing and when they do, their feet leave the ground, even for a second, they the rest of us with them.
-And when we rise, and we rise, and when we that the sky has been around us all along.
-We been walking into it.
+We're in the sky.
+There is sky and there is ground and we're in between. is where we live.
+And sometimes some of us wing and when they do, their feet leave the ground, even for a second, they the rest of us with them.
+And we rise, and when we rise, and we notice that the sky has been around us all along.
+We have been into it.
 It has been this constant collision. and depravity.
-And we rise and we rise and we and we rise and we rise and we and we rise and we rise and we rise and we rise and we and we rise and we rise and we rise...
+And we and we rise and we rise and we rise and we rise and we rise and we rise and we rise and we rise and we and we and we rise and we rise and we rise...